Posted on

-What payment plans are available for a car salesman?
+What payment plans are available?

-Car salespeople can be paid with any of the following pay plans:
+If you are a California car salesperson, you can be paid with any of the following pay plans:

 - hourly wage,